Alicelrf/Dreams/shortstories/Xiaoai/Xiaoai.md

 I couldn't answer any of these three questions.
 I was momentarily at a loss.
 But why did she know that Xiao Ai was fine yesterday?
 "I don't have time to explain right now.
 I'll tell you later!"
 I grabbed my bag and rushed out of the shop.

+## Chapter Seven: A Shadow in the Sunlight

+As we entered the apartment building, I felt a slight relief.
+I let go of Xiao Ai's hand and realized my palms were sweaty.
+Xiao Ai looked up at me, her eyes showing both concern and a level of maturity not typical for her age.
+I smiled, trying to reassure her, and she mischievously blinked.
+I turned around to glance at the three figures from a distance, and the silhouette of the young police officer suddenly struck me.
+Just now, in my nervousness, I hadn't recognized him.

+It was the same figure I had seen at the hospital through the frosted glass, it had to be him.
+As if sensing my gaze, he turned to look in our direction.
+We locked eyes for a moment, and I panicked, turning to head into the building.
+Xiao Ai seemed to sense something and quietly asked, "Sis, do you know that police officer?
+I think he was the one who took me to the hospital the night before yesterday."
+I said, "Well, when I visited you at the hospital, he seemed to have been there as well.
+He even covered some of your medical expenses."

+Apart from the hospital visit, where else had I seen him?
+I felt there was more to our connection than just that vague encounter.
+Lost in thought, I suddenly noticed Xiao Ai waving her hand in front of my face.
+"Hey, sis, do you like him?"
+Her question caught me off guard.
+"No, it's just that..."
+I trailed off before saying that I think I've seen him somewhere before.
+I felt like I was only making it sound more suspicious.
+This back-and-forth only fueled Xiao Ai's curiosity.
+"Sis, you're blushing!"
+I responded with silence.

+The elevator was still not working, and we finally reached the top floor after climbing the stairs, both of us sweating.
+As we looked down the hallway, a heavy silence settled between us.
+The warm and light-hearted atmosphere from earlier had disappeared.

+Yes, we were both murderers.

+I quickly lowered my head to find my keys and unlock the door.
+I couldn't bring myself to make eye contact with Xiao Ai.
+Why couldn't I?
+I didn't know how she was coping with all of this; after all, she was just a child.
+I should talk to her and share some of the burden.
+But it seemed like I was the one who couldn't handle it.
+Did she really have no feeling of burden or guilt?
+Yeah, to be fair, she had never experienced a good day under their control.
+But were they truly deserving of death?

+We entered the apartment, closed the door, and locked it.
+Leaning against the thin door panel, I couldn't help but let out a sigh.
+This sigh caught Xiao Ai's attention.

+In a hushed voice, she said, "Sis, the neighbors told me that the police couldn't even find their bodies.
+There must be some higher power helping us."
+I replied softly, "But without bodies, it might be more suspicious."
+Xiao Ai held my hand and reassured me, "Sis, don't worry, no one suspects us."
+She continued, "I really appreciate what you did for me that day.
+If you hadn't come back and the chair hadn't broken, I had no idea what to do."

+Looking at Xiao Ai's clear eyes, I wasn't sure if she was genuinely thanking me or subtly reminding me that we were in this together.
+This thought sent shivers down my spine, and I involuntarily withdrew my hand from her grasp, saying, "I'll go cook.
+You can watch cartoons for a while."
+I quickly headed to the kitchen.

+Finally alone in the kitchen, I heard Xiao Ai turn on the TV to watch her favorite anime, Detective Conan.
+Detective Conan, I put up a bitter smile thinking of the anime.
+So, the two of us are like those faceless shadows in the anime, aren't we?
+I turned on the exhaust fan, sat down on the floor, and began to cry, as quietly as I could.
+What should I do?
+How am I going to handle this?
+Is this how I'll spend the rest of my life, consumed by this guilt?

+At that moment, I didn't know that Xiao Ai was hiding by the kitchen door, secretly listening to me crying beneath the sound of the exhaust fan.